copyl-sys/ternary-stack/README.md

 - "Yes, I expect errors; no I am not a perfectionist."
 - "Heavily Commented Sourcecode is source-code; get over yourself if it doesn't work." -lear(n);
 - "Besides; it was my $20.00, not yours!
 Moreover; this was personal.
 When they say 'it cannot be done.'"
+- "Yes I did ask persmission from xAI first!
+Did you?"